poooi/poi/docs/plugin.md

 And also helper function:
 + `createDeepCompareArraySelector`: similar to `createSelector` but will  strict equality compare(`===`) on every element of array.
 If every element is strictly equal, they will be consider equal.
 This can be used in slectors with many elements composing arrays.

-Pay attention that __slectors are not generally safe__, developers are supposed to hanle exceptions on theri own, especially considering the case of newly installed poi and not logged in (the store is nearly empty).
+Pay attention that __slectors are not generally safe__, developers are supposed to handle exceptions on their own, especially considering the case of freshly installed poi and not logged in (the store is nearly empty).

 #### Redux action
 If you consider maintaining reducers, you may need some Redux actions dispatched by main poi: